Pelargonium odoratissimum: Uses

 As well as being a houseplant or outdoor perennial depending on climate, Pelargonium odoratissimum other uses.
 It is used for its astringent, tonic and antiseptic effects.
 It is used internally for debility, gastroenteritis, and hemorrhage and externally for skin complaints, injuries, and neuralgia and throat infections.
 The essential oil is used in aromatherapy and has a delicious apple aroma.
 It is also used to balance the hormonal system, menstrual flow, and clean the body of toxins.

 In Cyprus the leaves are used to flavour cake and pastry syrups.
-It also sometimes preserved and eaten as a spoon sweet (glyko).
+It also sometimes preserved and eaten as a spoon sweet (glyko tou koutaliou).